ArveVM/home-assistant.io/source/_integrations/shelly.markdown

   coap_port: 12345
 ```

+## Device temperature

+For some devices, the integration reports Device Temperature.
+Accoding to Shelly "Everything under 85 degre is considered normal, 85-95 degree are high and above 95 degree is very high." [source](https://www.facebook.com/groups/ShellyIoTCommunitySupport/permalink/6202158209883491/)

 ## Additional info

 Shelly devices rely on [SNTP](https://en.wikipedia.org/wiki/Network_Time_Protocol#SNTP) for features like power measurement.
 Please check from the device Web UI that the configured server is reachable.

 ## Known issues and limitations